Trolobezka/data2latex/docs/index.rst

 Simple features
 ---------------

 Data2LaTeX offers two basic features: sections and plain text.
-If you need other features and environment, you can use PyLaTeX to create the features and insert them into the document object manually.
+If you need other features or environments, you can use PyLaTeX to create the features and insert them into the document object manually.

 .. highlight:: python
 .. code-block:: python